mentalisttraceur/python-raise/README.rst

     from raise_ import raise_

-Then you can raise things in a fairly intuitive manner:
+Then you can raise things as you'd expect:

 1. Raising an exception: